cjones808/Practitioners-Guide-Datasets/README.md

 # Practitioners-Guide-Datasets
-Contains the datasets used in Practitioners Guide on Parametric, Nonparametric, and Semiparametric Profile Monitoring
+Contains the datasets and their descriptions used in Practitioners Guide on Parametric, Nonparametric, and Semiparametric Profile Monitoring